The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 View from a miradouro (lookout spot) looking from above onto Ponta da Piedade, where you can see two boats with tourists between this famous group of rocks in the ocean.

-The first town you’ll reach is Lagos.
+Driving east from Sagres, the first town you’ll reach is Lagos.
 This is a popular end point for some Algarve routes, like a Lisbon to Lagos road trip, though we’ll end this particular road trip in Faro, further east.

-Its name, literally ‘piety point’, will make sense when you see how a view this beautiful would inspire even the most secular among us to murmur in wonder!
+The charming city of Lagos is best known for its stunning scenic spot, Ponta da Piedade.
+Its name, literally ‘piety point’, will make sense when you see how a view this beautiful would inspire even the most secular among us (raises hand) to murmur in wonder!

 Head over to Miradouro da Ponta da Piedade to admire the impressive cliffs and rock formations emerging from the crystalline waters.